 About Me

-I grew up in Maryland and developed a love for nature at a young age.
-In high school, I interned with Dr. Daniel Gruner and Alex Forde the University of Maryland, College Park (UMD) during the summer before my senior year, and studied the plant-insect interactions of insect herbivores (mostly Orthoptera) and the black mangrove through field studies in northern Florida salt marshes.
-I fell in love with ecology that summer, and continued working with the Gruner Lab during my undergraduate studies at UMD and also while completing my Honors Thesis in Entomology.
-After graduation, I moved to Colorado to pursue a PhD in Ecology at Colorado State University with Dr. Ruth Hufbauer.
-Find out more about my research interests here.
-I love living so close to the mountains where I enjoy kayaking, rafting, mountain biking, skiing, and hiking.
-After graduation, my goal is to work as a federal research scientist so that my work can more directly impact natural resource management and environmental policy.Â
+I grew up in Maryland and have always loved the outdoors and exploring the natural world.
+In high school, I interned with Dr. Daniel Gruner and Alex Forde the University of Maryland, College Park (UMD) during the summer before my senior year, and studied the plant-insect interactions of insect herbivores (Orthoptera) and the black mangrove through field studies in northern Florida salt marshes.
+I discovered a passion for ecology that summer, and continued working with the Gruner Lab during my undergraduate studies at UMD and also while completing my Honors Thesis in Entomology.
+After graduation, I moved to Colorado to pursue a PhD in Ecology at Colorado State University with Dr. Ruth Hufbauer, where I used experimental evolution and population genomics to study adaptation of insect populations to novel environments.
+You can view my full dissertation hereI am currently seeking a postdoctoral position that aligns with my research interests and advances my goal of becoming a federal research scientist, to complete management-focused research that influences public policy.